alibaba/conv-llava/docs/Data.md

 ### Instrcution Tuning

 We use LLaVA-1.5 sft 665k dataset.
-We would release the results when LLaVA-NExT released.
+We would update the results when LLaVA-NExT released.

 ### Prepare Images